stolostron/multicluster-global-hub/deploy/README.md

-# Deployment instructions for Hub-of-Hubs PoC
+# Deployment instructions for Hub-of-Hubs

 ## Prerequisites